johnuberbacher/sky-automated-music/README.md

 4. Make sure you have the Chiaki remote-play application installed on your computer.
 You can download it from the official Chiaki GitHub repository: [github.com/thestr4ng3r/chiaki](github.com/thestr4ng3r/chiaki)

-5. In Chiaki, map the PlayStation controller buttons to match the key mappings used by the script.
+5. In Chiaki, map the PlayStation controller buttons to match the key mappings used by the script, see the screenshot below for reference.
 Ensure that the mappings are set up correctly according to the following key mapping dictionary:
 ```key_mapping = {
     '1Key0': '3',
     '1Key1': '4',